-Generally, all tuition is required along with the cost of the kit, books, uniforms, and applicable taxes on the day of enrollment.
+Generally, all tuition is required along with the cost of the kit, books, uniforms, and applicable taxes on the day of enroll ment.
 However, if the student can demonstrate that he/she is unable to pay the entire amount on the date of enrollment, payment plans may also be arranged to the satisfaction of the school and the student.
-Career training loans may also be available through TFC and SLM, a division of Sallie Mae Corp. for those who qualify.
+Private student loans may also be available for qualified applicants through lenders such as TFC and Sallie Mae.
 A loan processing fee and/or loan discount may apply.